Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Introduction

 In this work, we employ Lie-algebraic techniques to design compact quantum circuits that rigorously enforce all the symmetries of the electronic Hamiltonian relevant to chemical systems.
-Specifically, we use the Wei--Norman decomposition \cite{Wei.1963.10.1063/1.1703993,Wei.1964.10.2307/2034065} to express symmetry-adapted unitaries exactly as a product of elementary, spinorbital unitaries.
+Specifically, we use the Wei--Norman decomposition \cite{Wei.1963.10.1063/1.1703993,Wei.1964.10.2307/2034065} to express unitaries generated by symmetry-adapted double excitations exactly as products of elementary, spin-orbital unitaries.
 The individual components respect the particle-number, $S_z$, and spatial symmetries by construction, while the exactness of the decomposition ensures that their product enforces $S^2$ symmetry as well.
-Furthermore, we construct efficient circuit representations of the individual unitaries that enable their hardware implementation.
-Finally, we introduce a minimum, universal symmetry-adapted operator pool to further reduce the resources required for quantum simulations.
+Furthermore, we extend the fermionic-excitation-based (FEB) formalism \cite{Yordanov.2020.10.1103/PhysRevA.102.062612,Magoulas.2023.10.1021/acs.jctc.2c01016}, which leads to compact fermionic circuits, to unitaries generated by an anti-Hermitian fermionic string multiplied by an arbitrary linear combination of number operator products.
+This allows us to construct compact circuit implementations of spin-adapted unitaries, assuming the Jordan--Wigner \cite{Jordan.1928.10.1007/BF01331938} mapping and all-to-all connectivity.
+Finally, to further reduce the required quantum resources, we introduce a compact universal subset of the fully symmetry-adapted generalized singles and doubles operator pool \cite{Nooijen.2000.10.1103/PhysRevLett.84.2108,Nakatsuji.2000.10.1063/1.1287275}.